 A full stock assessment was carried out by the Pacific Bluefin Working Group of the ISC in 2008.
 This was updated in 2010 with new data up to 2007, but the model was not modified.
 The assessment results were highly sensitive to the assumptions made about biological parameters, particularly natural mortality.
 The ISC has not estimated MSY benchmarks or other proxy reference points, so it is not possible to determine if the stock is overfished or being overfished.
-A new assessment is planned for 2012.
 The results indicate that: